Guide · 6 min read

 When to use a planning consultant yourself

 This article has focused on tracking other people's applications, but Amber Valley planning consultants also serve developers and landowners directly.
-If you are a small developer or investor with a site in the district, a local consultant who knows Amber Valley's officers, committee tendencies, and Local Plan policies will navigate the process faster than a generalist.
+If you are a small developer or investor with a site in the district, a local consultant who knows Amber Valley's officers, committee tendencies and Local Plan policies will get through the process faster than a generalist.

-For subcontractors or suppliers who also develop on the side — a not-uncommon arrangement in the East Midlands construction market — understanding which consultants have the strongest track record at Amber Valley is practical due diligence before instructing anyone.
-Application approval rates, average decision times, and volume of submissions per agent are all visible in planning data.
-SiteLens council analytics surfaces this at LPA level; you can build a picture of active agents from the application records themselves.
+For subcontractors or suppliers who also develop on the side, a not-uncommon arrangement in the East Midlands construction market, understanding which consultants have the strongest track record at Amber Valley is practical due diligence before instructing anyone.
+Application approval rates, average decision times and volume of submissions per agent are all visible in planning data.
+SiteLens council analytics surfaces this at LPA level, and you can build a picture of active agents from the application records themselves.

 Related on SiteLens